istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 1. Choose one of the following two **mutually exclusive** options described below.

-    - To to deploy Istio without using Tiller, follow the instructions for [option 1](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template).
+    - To deploy Istio without using Tiller, follow the instructions for [option 1](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template).
     - To use [Helm's Tiller pod](https://helm.sh/) to manage your Istio release, follow the instructions for [option 2](/docs/setup/kubernetes/install/helm/#option-2-install-with-helm-and-tiller-via-helm-install).

     {{< tip >}}